coveo-labs/web-scraper-helper/misc/chrome_extension/README.md

 ## Installation

-The extension is currently not publicly available on the **chrome web store** (only to Coveo employees under **For coveo.com**).
+The extension is publicly available on the [chrome web store](https://chrome.google.com/webstore/detail/web-scraper-helper-for-co/demelhhhnkocnphihjbhpafjnknknkdf).
 For now, you must install the web-scraper-helper tool as an unpacked extension.

 1. Download/clone this Git repo.
 1. Build React app (see next section)